wesordonez/dunosis-web-docs/docs/business/marketing/cloud-storage-usage.md

 - 🧼 **Don't clutter**: No exports, temp files, or junk files
 - 🧠 **Be intentional**: Archive only finalized work and valuable raw content
 - 🔐 **Keep your Access Key and Secret Key private**
     - Never share it in Slack or email
     - Use a password manager or ask the admin for secure delivery
-- 🛠️ **Use bookmarks in Cyberduck** to quickly access your assigned folders
 - 🧪 **Test before you delete**: Make sure your upload completed successfully

 ---